acsone/setuptools-odoo/README.rst

    :target: https://coveralls.io/github/acsone/setuptools-odoo?branch=master

 ``setuptools-odoo`` is a library to help packaging Odoo addons with setuptools.
-It mainly populate the usual ``setup.py`` keywords from the Odoo manifest files.
+It mainly populates the usual ``setup.py`` keywords from the Odoo manifest files.

 Together with `odoo-autodiscover
 <https://pypi.python.org/pypi/odoo-autodiscover>`_, it constitutes